KankakeeCommunityCollege/tuition-and-aid/_accordions/fa-applying.md

 ### 4\.
 Check Your Status
 {: .typography__h3.links__offset}

-Expect an email containing your Student Aid Report (SAR) within seven business days after submitting your FAFSA online.
+Expect an email containing your FAFSA Submission Summary (FSS) within seven business days after submitting your FAFSA online.
 Learn more about how to [check your financial aid status](#check-financial-aid-status) and interpret various status codes.​